mgs-sports-day/sportsday_offline/README.md

-# sportsday
+# MGS Sports Day - Public Results Viewer

-MGS Sports Day Beta
+*This is a private beta project for school.
+Do not use.*